FedEx jumps after lifting profit view amid pressure on e-commerce parcel volume

-March 17 (Reuters) - Shares of FedEx Corp FDX.N surged over 11% before the bell on Friday, after aggressive cost cuts helped the freight bellwether lift its profit forecast despite falling e-commerce package volumes.
+March 17 (Reuters) - FedEx Corp's FDX.N shares rose as much as 11% in early trade on Friday, after aggressive cost cuts helped the freight bellwether lift its profit forecast despite falling e-commerce package volumes.

-The company's results in recent quarters had taken a hit from bloated operations, which frustrated investors.
-They had raised concerns about its performance in comparison to rival United Parcel Service Inc UPS.N, which has a unionized workforce.
+The company's results in recent quarters had taken a hit from bloated operations, which frustrated investors and they raised concerns about FedEx's performance in comparison to rival United Parcel Service Inc UPS.N.

 FedEx on Thursday cited progress on its plan to save $3.7 billion in costs by cutting jobs and parking jets, buoying Wall Street.

-"Management has been able to cut costs faster than expected which offsets concerns of decelerating pricing support and merits and average multiple in our view," said J.P.
-Morgan analysts as they bumped their price target on FedEx stock by $34 to $233, compared with the median Wall Street target of $237.50.
+"Management has been able to cut costs faster than expected which offsets concerns of decelerating pricing support," said J.P.
+Morgan analysts as they bumped up their price target on FedEx stock by $34 to $233.

 However, package volumes are set to remain under pressure in the coming months, FedEx warned, further clouding outlook for the e-commerce and freight sectors that are already grappling with high inflation and could face further challenges from the recent banking crisis.